stovenovens/Plexbot/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Changelog

+### v2.3 - Smart Season Detection, DB Cleanup & Welcome Messages
+- **Fixed false "downloading now" for unaired seasons** - Bot now uses Sonarr's season-level statistics to correctly detect when a monitored season hasn't started airing yet, preventing misleading messages like "Found 200 release(s) - downloading now!" for future seasons
+- **Hint for previous seasons** - When a future season is detected, the bot now suggests using `/moreeps` to add previous seasons
+- **Auto DB cleanup** - Request tracking entries are automatically removed when media is deleted from Radarr/Sonarr, keeping the database clean without manual intervention
+- **Auto welcome message** - New members joining the group automatically receive a welcome message with Plex setup instructions and a link to the client setup guide
+- **Admin request management** - Added `/listrequests`, `/clearrequest`, and `/clearrequests` commands for managing the request database

 ### v2.2 - More Episodes
 - Added `/moreeps` command to add more episodes/seasons to shows already in Sonarr